 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
-This included sharps safety, sepsis awareness and lone working.
+This included sharps safety and sepsis awareness.

-Emergency equipment and medicines were available and checked in accordance with national guidance.
+Emergency equipment and medicines were available and checked in accordance with national guidance

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.